ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 (http://www.nbee.org), which is used to parse the network packets.
 So we need to compile and install them in the proper order.

-Download the most recent `NetBee` version and unpack the source code:
+Download the `NetBee` and unpack the source code:

 .. code-block:: bash

   $ wget https://bitbucket.org/ljerezchaves/ofswitch13-module/downloads/nbeesrc.zip
   $ unzip nbeesrc.zip

-Create the build system and compile de library:
+Create the build system and compile the library:

 .. code-block:: bash